fluentnumbers/obsidian-quartz/content/ML/LLM/how to evaluate LLM chatbots.md

 ![[Pasted image 20250109194729.png|800]]
 ### Human Feedback

 First what probably comes to mind is human feedback.
 It is highly subjective, inconsistent proxy metric of your system's performance in production.
 Despite all this it is an absolute must-have, because it is cheap and fast indicator that something is wrong and needs to be investigated further.
+Moreover, it is often the ultimate business metric that the project aims to increase - satisfaction scores, ticket deflection rate, ticket-to-human-agent-rate, etc. These are all metrics to fetch from real-time usage.

 ### Compare to the ground truth